 The 3 foundational pillars of D.A.D.S. are Support, Action and Fellowship.
 You won’t find us in a church basement drinking warm coffee and whining about having children with Down syndrome.
 Instead, you’ll find us out in the community coaching our kids’ sports teams, participating in our children’s IEPs, volunteering at local Down syndrome fund-raising events, and even sponsoring fund-raising events of our own.

 The cornerstone of D.A.D.S. groups is the monthly meeting where members come together to share insights and experiences.
 Face it: there are certain responsibilities that generally fall on the shoulders of the father.
 Having a child with special needs often affects how we approach those responsibilities.

 We invite expert speakers to discuss medical, educational, financial, social, and any other issues that affect our children’s lives.
 And of course, we share stories and experiences that are unique to fathers of children with Down syndrome.
 Your colleagues at the office may not understand your excitement when your 5 yr old makes “poopie” on the toilet for the first time, but other D.A.D.S. will, because we’ve all been there.

-If you would like more information about our D.A.D.S. group, please complete the form below, or email us at firstname.lastname@example.org
+If you would like more information about our D.A.D.S. group, please email us at firstname.lastname@example.org